astrowonk/wordle/README.md

 ## Wordle Solver

 This can not help you win a live game of wordle.
 It can algorithimically solve a wordle like puzzle only if you pass in a target word.
 In theory, it's making the optimal plays to maximize letter frequency and position frequency.
-So if you do better than the algorithm, you had some good luck!
+So if you did better than the algorithm, you had some good luck!
+That is the purpose of this class, to - after the fact - compare one's performance against the algorithm.

 I may turn this into a twitter bot at some point.